Knee pain on the inner side, treatment: Focus Physical✓

 Treatment

-Treatment of Pain on the Inner Side of the Knee at the Focus Physical Therapy Center is aimed at reducing compression in the inner part of the joint and strengthening the muscles that correct the alignment of the leg.
-The therapeutic protocol combines the application of modern technology for cartilage regeneration with manual techniques that restore full mobility to the joint.
-Successful rehabilitation involves pain relief and the establishment of proper biomechanics for the entire kinetic chain of the leg.
+Treatment of pain on the inner side of the knee at the Physical Therapy Focus center is aimed at reducing compression in the medial part of the joint and strengthening the muscles responsible for proper leg alignment.
+The therapeutic protocol combines modern physical modalities for tissue regeneration and inflammation reduction with manual techniques that restore full joint mobility.
+Successful rehabilitation involves pain relief, knee stabilization, and restoration of proper biomechanics throughout the lower limb kinetic chain.

 The modern rehabilitation approach includes the following phases:

-• Detailed functional assessment of foot statics, joint mobility, and strength of the inner part of the thigh.
+• Detailed functional assessment: Evaluation of foot posture, knee mobility, and strength of the medial thigh muscles, along with gait biomechanics analysis.

-Continuous execution of the learned exercise program is essential for maintaining the achieved results and preventing the recurrence of symptoms.
-This comprehensive treatment restores the patient's confidence in their legs and allows for a return to daily activities without the fear of re-injury.
+Continuous adherence to the prescribed exercise program is essential for maintaining results and preventing recurrence of symptoms.
+This comprehensive approach restores knee stability and ensures safety in both daily and sports activities.

 FAQ